'A searing attack upon three of the most energetic new movements in the

 Searching out and recording common characteristics of these groups, what emerged very clearly was their similarity to cults: the use of such practices as the personality cult of the leader; a rigid but secret hierarchy; a highly efficient internal communications system; secret teachings revealed in stages; vast recruitment operations using techniques such as love- bombing; arranged marriages; operating through front organisations, often with an apparently secular identity; indoctrination of members; boundless ambition for power and influence in the church but also in politics and the media; strong pressure to exact money from members and others to swell the movement's enormous wealth; in some cases a promotion of 'ego destruction' causing depression and mental breakdown on an alarming scale.

-To accuse Catholic organisations, especially those vigorously championed by the Pope, as resembling cults was strong stuff in 1995 and met with some incredulity at first.
+To accuse Catholic organisations, especially those vigorously championed by the Pope - in this case John Paul II andf Benedict XVI but not by Pope Francis - as resembling cults was strong stuff in 1995 and met with some incredulity at first.
 Amidst the international controversy in Catholic circles, the Archbishop of Vienna, Cardinal Christoph Schoenborn, a member of John Paul II's inner circle, decreed that it was meaningless to use the term 'cults' to descibe official Cathoilc organisations.
 When asked for an interview for a newspaper article, a Cardinal of the Vatican's Pontifical Council for the Laity told me that I was wrong to have written a book on the subject: such matters must be dealt with behind closed doors - an argument with a chilling ring in the wake of Catholicisim's world-wide pedophilia scandals.
 Interestingly, however, not a single fact presented in the book was ever challenged by the movements or other defenders.
 What the criticisms of The Pope's Armada - and they were ferocious - had in common, were that they were largely of the ad hominem variety, personal attacks on my character as a witness - that the book was written as revenge against Focolare, for example.

 In 1995, The Pope's Armada presented a thesis which was so little-known and unexplored that, even to experts on Catholic affairs, it seemed too bizarre to be believed.
 A well-known English Catholic novelist actually compared it in his review to fake biographies written by anti-Catholics and militant Protestants in the nineteenth century purporting to describe the lurid horrors going on in Catholic convents and monasteries.
 In the past twenty-five years, however, there have been enormous changes.
 The movements have become larger and more powerful than ever, but The Pope's Armada's challenging assertions have become widely diffused and accepted by academics, human rights bodies and anti-cult organisations.
 Social media has provided opportunites for ex-members - and even current members - to share their first-hand experiences.
 Networks of former members of Catholic movements, clerics and academics have developed, particularly in Europe.
 Although the book was aimed at the general reader, in 1995 it was something of a niche subject.
 Mainly thanks to Dan Brown's The Da Vinci Code (2003), the topic of mysterious Catholic movements has now become mainstream - in fact The Pope's Armada was included in the 'partial bibliography' used in researching that novel.